kyechou/mimesis/README.md

 ## Usage

-Here we demonstrate step by step how to use Mimesis to extract a formal model from the example network function program `user-demo-stateless`, which is located at `build/targets/user-demo-stateless`.
+Here we demonstrate step by step how to use Mimesis to extract a formal model from an example network function program, `user-hello-world`, which is a simple echo server that sends any received packet to its ingress interface without modification.

 ### Create a new analysis project